-- 3. (1) Subject to section 3, no person shall undertake development, or permit another person to undertake development in or on the areas within the jurisdiction of the Authority that are, - (a) adjacent or close to the shoreline of the Great Lakes-St. Lawrence River System or to inland lakes that may be affected by flooding,
+- 3. (1) Subject to section 3, no person shall undertake development, or permit another person to undertake development in or on the areas within the jurisdiction of the Authority that are, - (a) adjacent or close to the shoreline of the Great Lakes-St. Lawrence River System or to inland lakes that may be affected by flooding, erosion or dynamic beach hazards, including the area from the furthest offshore extent of the Authority's boundary to the furthest landward extent of the aggregate of the following distances:

-- (i) the 100 Year flood level, plus an allowance of 15 metres for wave uprush and other water-related hazards, - (ii) the predicted long-term stable slope projected from the existing stable toe of the slope or from the predicted location of the toe of the slope as that location may have shifted as a result of shoreline erosion over a 100-year period, - (iii) where a dynamic beach is associated with the waterfront lands, an allowance of 30 metres inland to accommodate dynamic beach movement, and - (iv) an allowance not to exceed 15 metres inland; - (b) river or stream valleys that have depressional features associated with a river or stream, whether or not they contain a watercourse, the limits of which are determined in accordance with the following rules: - (i) where the river or stream valley is apparent and has stable slopes, the valley extends from the stable top of bank, plus an allowance not to exceed 15 metres, to a similar point on the opposite side, - (ii) where the river or stream valley is apparent and has unstable slopes, the valley extends from the predicted long term stable slope projected from the existing stable slope or, if the toe of the slope is unstable, from the predicted location of the toe of the slope as a result of stream erosion over a projected 100-year period, plus an allowance not to exceed 15 metres, to a similar point on the opposite side, - (iii) where the river or stream valley is not apparent, the valley extends the greater of, - (a) the distance from a point outside the edge of the maximum extent of the flood plain under the applicable flood event standard, plus an allowance not to exceed 15 metres, to a similar point on the opposite side, and - (b) the distance from the predicted meander belt of a watercourse, expanded as required to convey the flood flows under the applicable flood event standard, plus an allowance not to exceed 15 metres, to a similar point on the opposite side;
+- (i) the 100 Year flood level, plus an allowance of 15 metres for wave uprush and other water-related hazards, - (ii) the predicted long-term stable slope projected from the existing stable toe of the slope or from the predicted location of the toe of the slope as that location may have shifted as a result of shoreline erosion over a 100-year period, - (iii) where a dynamic beach is associated with the waterfront lands, an allowance of 30 metres inland to accommodate dynamic beach movement, and - (iv) an allowance not to exceed 15 metres inland; - (b) river or stream valleys that have depressional features associated with a river or stream, whether or not they contain a watercourse, the limits of which are determined in accordance with the following rules: - where the river or stream valley is apparent and has stable slopes, the valley extends from the stable top of bank, plus an allowance not to exceed 15 metres, to a similar point on the opposite side, - (ii) where the river or stream valley is apparent and has unstable slopes, the valley extends from the predicted long term stable slope projected from the existing stable slope or, if the toe of the slope is unstable, from the predicted location of the toe of the slope as a result of stream erosion over a projected 100-year period, plus an allowance not to exceed 15 metres, to a similar point on the opposite side, - (iii) where the river or stream valley is not apparent, the valley extends the greater of, - (a) the distance from a point outside the edge of the maximum extent of the flood plain under the applicable flood event standard, plus an allowance not to exceed 15 metres, to a similar point on the opposite side, and - (b) the distance from the predicted meander belt of a watercourse, expanded as required to convey the flood flows under the applicable flood event standard, plus an allowance not to exceed 15 metres, to a similar point on the opposite side;